nelmio/NelmioApiDocBundle/Resources/doc/alternative_names.rst

 Alternative Names
 =================

-NelmioApiDoc generates automatically the model names but the ``nelmio_api_doc.models.names`` option allows to customize the names for some models.
+NelmioApiDoc automatically generates the model names but the ``nelmio_api_doc.models.names`` option allows to customize the names for some models.

 Configuration
 -------------

-You can define alternative names for each group and area combination, the last matching rule is used:
+You can define alternative names for each group and area combinations: when conflicts arises, the last matching rule will be used:

 .. code-block:: yaml